Worst-Case Distance-Aware Error Bounds for Neural Networks: ARCHITECTURE AND METHOD

-Here, $x^*_i$ is the $i$-th component of the test input, $\bfx^*$, and $\tau^*_i$ is the $i$-th component of the closest sampled data to $x^*_i$.
-The worst error bound for the MLP Block is then obtained by summing the individual bounds across all input dimensions:
+Here, $x^*_i$ is the $i$-th component of the test input $\bfx^*$, and $\tau^*_i$ is the $i$-th component of the closest sampled data to $x^*_i$.
+We obtain the worst error bound for the \ac{MLP} block by summing the individual bounds across all input dimensions: